Introduction — How Darwin Thinks

 The estimator’s judgment remains central.

-BIM is an accelerator — not a replacement for cost logic.
+BIM and 2D QTO are accelerators — not a replacement for cost logic.

 Why This Matters

-Section titled “Why This Matters”By organizing estimating information through projects, modules, price lists, and IFC-linked data, Darwin creates a workflow where estimation becomes:
+Section titled “Why This Matters”By organizing requests, estimating information, projects, modules, price lists, and imported data (IFC or 2D), Darwin creates a workflow where estimation becomes:

 - reproducible — run the same logic and get the same results